4-Ingredient Hard Boiled Egg Bento Box

 🤑 The cost estimate for this recipe is $1.07 per bento box.
 I used all generic brand ingredients to keep the cost low.
 The cost will vary greatly depending on where you buy your ingredients.
 As we all know, egg prices can also vary seasonally!
 If you use fancy crackers or opt for organic eggs, then the cost of the recipe will go up.

 For babies: Serve mashed or chopped egg instead of a whole hard boiled egg.
-Don’t offer raw apple slices – switch it up for a soft ripe fruit like pears, mango, or banana.
+Don’t offer raw fruit slices – switch it up for a soft ripe fruit like pears, mango, or banana.
 Skip the peanut butter and crackers, or offer peanut butter puree or baby teething crackers instead

 For toddlers: Cut eggs into smaller pieces.
 Use softer crackers or puffs meant for younger toddlers.
 I would also recommend a softer fruit like pears, mangoes, bananas.
 You can also steam the apples to soften up first before offering